 - Colors: Red, buff, gray, gray-brown, yellow, white, black, brown, chestnut

 - Markings: Genders are similar though males are larger and have a small spur on each leg.
 The face is marked with a black band that extends through the lores and eyes, along the cheeks and into a sharply defined necklace across the upper breast.
-A white eyebrow is visible above that band, and a small brown auricular patch can occasionally be seen.
-The face and throat are buff-yellow while the crown, back, rump and wings are gray-brown.
+A white eyebrow can be visible above that band, and a small brown auricular patch can occasionally be seen.
+The chin and throat are buff-yellow while the crown, back, rump and wings are gray-brown.
 The tail is gray with chestnut outer feathers, most easily visible in flight.
-The abdomen is buff-yellow and the flanks are heavily barred with chestnut, black and white.
+The abdomen is buff-yellow and the flanks are heavily, vertically barred with chestnut, black and white.
 The undertail coverts are a pale chestnut.
 The eye is dark but surrounded by a bright red eye ring, and the legs and feet are reddish.
 Juvenile birds look similar to adults but lack the barring on the flanks and have more overall mottling on their plumage.

-Seeds, roots, grass, grain, insects, fruit (See: Omnivorous)
+Foods: Seeds, roots, grass, grain, insects, fruit (See: Omnivorous)

 Habitat and Migration:

 Chukars prefer arid, open habitats including plains, plateaus and rocky canyons with only scattered shrubby brush for occasional cover, though they are adept at taking shelter in rocky crevices.
 They can be found at up to 10,000 feet elevation, and while these birds do not migrate seasonally, they may descend to lower elevations in the winter months, particularly during periods of heavy snowfall.